-Bucket handle meniscus tear repair and treatment options
+Non-surgical bucket handle meniscus tear treatments and repairs

 Bucket handle meniscus tear surgery failure rates

-Doctors at the Department of Orthopaedic Surgery, Division of Sports Medicine, New York University Langone Medical Center, Hospital for Joint Diseases in New York have released a May 2017 study in which they investigated the failure rate for surgically repaired bucket-handle meniscus tears and compared the numbers in those clinical outcomes of bucket handle meniscus repair failure versus those that did not fail at a minimum 2-year follow-up.
+Doctors at the Department of Orthopaedic Surgery, Division of Sports Medicine, New York University Langone Medical Center, and Hospital for Joint Diseases in New York released a May 2017 study (3) in which they investigated the failure rate for surgically repaired bucket-handle meniscus tears and compared the numbers in those clinical outcomes of bucket-handle meniscus repair failure versus those that did not fail at a minimum 2-year follow-up.

 - Of the 51 patients that had a bucket-handle meniscal repair, 12 (23.5%) were defined as failures (return of symptoms alongside re-tear in the same zone of the repaired meniscus within two years of surgery).

 - The researchers found a higher failure rate (23.5%) for bucket-handle meniscus repairs at two-year follow-up that has been cited in the literature, which is typically less than 20%.

 - This is the first study to report these outcome scores solely for bucket-handle meniscus repairs, shedding light on the postoperative quality of life of patients with repair success or failure.

 How about a third opinion on this?
 “What Is the Failure Rate After Arthroscopic Repair of Bucket-Handle Meniscal Tears?”

 A June 2021 paper in The American Journal of Sports Medicine (4) explored a determination of patient failure rate after arthroscopic repair of Bucket-Handle Meniscal Tears.
 To make this determination doctors compared bucket-handle meniscal tears with the failure rate of simple meniscal tears extracted from the same studies and analyzed the influence of factors previously reported to be predictive of meniscal repair failure.